Activist fund Bluebell calls on Vivendi to sweeten Universal spin-off

-PARIS (Reuters) - An activist investment fund wants French media group Vivendi to sweeten the planned spinoff of Universal Music Group with an extra cash dividend that would be more advantageous to minority shareholders.
+An activist investment fund wants French media group Vivendi (VIV.PA) to sweeten the planned spinoff of Universal Music Group with an extra cash dividend that would be more advantageous to minority shareholders.

 Vivendi, controlled by French tycoon Vincent Bollore, is planning to cash in on its crown jewel - the world's biggest music label, which it has valued at 33 billion euros ($40.43 billion) - as streaming revenues fuel growth.